 An objective of the planning process is to minimize the likelihood and magnitude of Non-Consequential Load Loss following planning events.
 In limited circumstances, Non-Consequential Load Loss may be needed throughout the planning horizon to ensure that BES performance requirements are met.
 However, when Non-Consequential Load Loss is utilized under footnote 12 within the Near-Term Transmission Planning Horizon to address BES performance requirements, such interruption is limited to circumstances where the Non-Consequential Load Loss meets the conditions shown in Attachment 1.
 In no case can the planned Non-Consequential Load Loss under footnote 12 exceed 75 MW for US registered entities.
 The amount of planned Non-Consequential Load Loss for a non-US Registered Entity should be implemented in a manner that is consistent with, or under the direction of, the applicable governmental authority or its agency in the non-US jurisdiction.

-Applies to the followingconsider are as follows:
+For purposes of this standard, non-redundant component of a Protection System to consider are as follows:

-relay functions or types: pilot (#85), distance (#21), differential (#87), current (#50, 51, and 67), voltage (#27 & 59), directional (#32, & 67), and tripping (#86, & 94).
+A single protective relay which responds to electrical quantities, without an alternative (which may or may not respond to electrical quantities) that provides comparable Normal Clearing times;

+A single communications system associated with protective functions necessary for correct operation of a communication-aided protection scheme required for Normal Clearing (an exception is a single communication system that is both monitored and reported at a Control Center;

+A single station dc supply associated with protective functions required for Normal Clearing (an exception is a single station dc supply that is both monitored and reported at a Control Center for both low voltage and open circuit);

+A single control circuitry (including auxiliary relays and lockout relays) associated with protective functions, from the dc supply through and including the trip coil(s) of the circuit breakers or other interrupting devices, required for Normal Clearing (the trip coil may be excluded if it is both monitored and reported at a Control Center).

 C.1.1 Voltage limits at generating stations